eggjs/egg-ts-helper/README.md

 }
 ```

-The configuration can create d.ts like below.
+The configuration can create d.ts in below.

 ```typescript
 import Station from '../../../app/model/station';